TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Related Work

-\textbf{Long Video Understanding.} There exist a few challenges in long video understanding such as complex spatial-temporal relationships and redundant information.
-Several methods have been developed for long video understanding, including efficient architectures~\cite{donahue2015long,kondratyuk2021movinets}, temporal pooling/aggregation~\cite{sener2020temporal,wu2021towards}, and dynamic clip selection~\cite{ghodrati2021frameexit,gowda2021smart}.
-For vision-language understanding tasks, methods based on temporal alignment~\cite{haresh2021learning,han2022temporal,buch2022revisiting,tran2024learning} have been introduced, while memory techniques~\cite{wu2022memvit,Zhao_2023_CVPR} are often used in dense video prediction tasks.
-Recently, Weng et al.~\cite{weng2024longvlm} propose LongVLM for long video understanding.
-In particular, it divides the video into clips and employs a merging module for extracting local features and pooling operation for computing global features from multiple clips.
-It does not utilize timestamp information, which is crucial for temporal reasoning.
-In contrast, our TemporalVLM model explicitly utilizes timestamps via a time-aware clip encoder, yielding time-aware features for temporal reasoning.
-Moreover, we employ a learnable BiLSTM module for aggregating global features from multiple clips.
+\textbf{Long Video Understanding.} Challenges in long video understanding include complex spatial-temporal relationships and redundant information.
+Long video understanding methods have been developed via efficient architectures~\cite{donahue2015long,kondratyuk2021movinets}, temporal pooling/aggregation~\cite{sener2020temporal,wu2021towards}, and clip selection~\cite{ghodrati2021frameexit,gowda2021smart}.
+For vision-language understanding tasks, methods based on temporal alignment~\cite{han2022temporal,buch2022revisiting} and memory~\cite{wu2022memvit,Zhao_2023_CVPR} have been introduced.
+Recently, LongVLM~\cite{weng2024longvlm} divides the video into clips and employs a merging module for extracting local features and pooling operation for computing global features.
+It does not utilize timestamps, which are crucial for temporal reasoning.
+Our TemporalVLM model explicitly utilizes timestamps via a time-aware clip encoder.
+Moreover, we employ a learnable BiLSTM module for aggregating global features.